Jet-cloud/star interaction as an interpretation of neutrino outburst from the blazar TXS 0506+056: The requirements of the Cloud

-\emph{The requirements of the Cloud|} The duration of neutrino outburst from the direction of TXS 0506+056 is $t_b={\rm{110}}_{ - 24}^{ + 35}$ days for a Gaussian time window analysis and $t_b={\rm{158}}$ days for a box-shaped time window analysis \citep{icecube18b}.
+The duration of neutrino outburst from the direction of TXS 0506+056 is $t_b={\rm{110}}_{ - 24}^{ + 35}$ days for a Gaussian time window analysis and $t_b={\rm{158}}$ days for a box-shaped time window analysis \cite{icecube18b}.
 The jet-crossing time of the cloud $t_{\rm jc}$ should be comparable to the duration.
 Therefore, by assuming the velocity of the cloud orbiting the SMBH as the Keplerian velocity, the required jet-cloud interaction height from SMBH can be found by $t_{jc}=t_b$, i.e.,